 Easter 2026 falls on Sunday, April 5.
 The best ways to celebrate with your pet include creating a spring-themed pet portrait, building a pet-safe Easter basket, organizing a backyard egg hunt with treats, hosting a bunny-ear photoshoot, cooking a pet-friendly Easter brunch, going on a spring adventure, having an Easter movie marathon with cuddles, giving a spring spa session, visiting a pet-friendly Easter event, and paying it forward to shelter animals.
+Critical safety: keep all chocolate and candy out of reach, never bring Easter lilies into homes with cats (acute kidney failure risk), replace plastic Easter grass with shredded paper, and have your vet's emergency number ready.

 Easter is all about new beginnings, fresh starts, and the people (and pets) who make life sweeter.
-While you're planning brunches, egg hunts, and spring outfits, don't forget about the family member who's been loyally by your side through every season—and who would very much like to know what's in that Easter basket.
+While you're planning brunches, egg hunts, and spring outfits, don't forget about the family member who's been loyally by your side through every season — and who would very much like to know what's in that Easter basket.

 Whether you have a dog who'd happily fetch every egg in the yard or a cat who'd prefer to judge the festivities from a sunny windowsill, here are 10 ways to make Easter 2026 unforgettable for your furry best friend.